Ancient Olympic Games

-During the celebration of the games, the ekecheiria (an Olympic truce) was announced so that athletes and religious pilgrims could travel from their cities to the games in safety.
+During the celebration of the games, the Olympic truce (ekecheiría) was announced so that athletes and religious pilgrims could travel from their cities to the games in safety.
 The prizes for the victors were olive leaf wreaths or crowns.
-The games became a political tool used by city-states to assert dominance over their rivals.
+The games became a political tool used by city-states to assert dominance over their rival city-states.
 Politicians would announce political alliances at the games, and in times of war, priests would offer sacrifices to the gods for victory.
 The games were also used to help spread Hellenistic culture throughout the Mediterranean.
 The Olympics also featured religious celebrations.
 The statue of Zeus at Olympia was counted as one of the seven wonders of the ancient world.
 Sculptors and poets would congregate each Olympiad to display their works of art to would-be patrons.

-The ancient Olympics had fewer events than the modern games, and only freeborn Greek men were allowed to participate, although there were victorious women chariot owners.
+The ancient Olympics had fewer events than the modern games, and for many years only freeborn Greek men were allowed to participate, although there were victorious women chariot owners.
+Moreover, throughout their history, the Olympics, both ancient and modern, have occasionally become arenas where political expressions, such as demonstrations, boycotts, and embargoes, have been employed by nations and individuals to exert influence over these sporting events.
 As long as they met the entrance criteria, athletes from any Greek city-state and kingdom were allowed to participate.
-The games were always held at Olympia rather than moving between different locations, as is the practice with the modern Olympic Games.
+The games were always held at Olympia rather than moving between different locations like the modern Olympic Games.
 Victors at the Olympics were honored, and their feats chronicled for future generations.